eraldoluis/Large-Margin-Structured-Perceptron/README.md

 * coreference resolution.

-## How to execute an included instance of the framework?
+## How to execute an instance of the framework?

 The common entry point for all instantiations is the command